rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

         https://www.youtube.com/watch?v=qpRn9aP9VFE#t=47

+Speed strategy: if you use Eyes of Truth to the elevator switch in air, you skip the 3-second filler cutscene before you can use the switch.
+Should be an useful little tip for saving time if you have to retry here a lot...

 Other: if you still have hyper responsive ledge magnetism, beware: don't do Falling Helios too much during the Trials of Archimedes fights.
 Otherwise Kratos has the danger of falling through the seams of the fight arena to his